-1 Policy Number E-3, and discharge cases which the overall disciplinary 2 record of the employee may be taken into consideration.
-3 10.7 An employee shall have the right to review his/her personnel file at 4 reasonable times under proper supervision.
-5 10.8 No telephone complaints from the public shall be made part of the 6 employee's personnel record until the employee has had the opportunity to 7 offer his/her defense of such complaint.
-8 10.9 If an employee is charged with an offense which involves immoral or 9 unlawful conduct, neither such charge nor any discipline meted out in 10 connection therewith shall be subject to the grievance procedure of this 11 Agreement, unless the grievance in such cases is accompanied by the 12 signed authorization of the employee involved releasing the City and the 13 Union from any liability and authorizing the City to submit any and all 14 information and facts pertaining to the case to whomever they may concern, 15 including the Union President.
-16 10.10 All applicable rules and regulations, and discipline meted out in connection 17 therewith, shall be consistently applied and administered for all employees 18 based on sound discretion and a consideration of all the facts involved in 19 each individual situation.
-20 10.11 No rule or regulation shall be established which is in conflict with this 21 Agreement.
-22 ADTIOLE 44 23 ARTICLE 11 24 DESIGNATED LEAVE SYSTEM 25 11.1 Regular and probationary full-time employees hired prior to 10/01/00 who 26 are covered by this Agreement and have not elected the Paid Time Off 27 (PTO) option shall accrue vacation (annual leave) based on their leave 28 progression date and shall be limited to the following schedule: 29
+- than five (5) years previously.
+In discharge cases, the overall disciplinary record of the employee may be taken into consideration. - 3 10.7 An employee shall have the right to review his/her personnel file at 4 reasonable times under proper supervision. - 5 10.8 No telephone complaints from the public shall be made part of the 6 employee's personnel record until the employee has had the opportunity to 7 offer his/her defense of such complaint. - 8 10.9 If an employee is charged with an offense which involves immoral or 9 unlawful conduct, neither such charge nor any discipline meted out in 10 connection therewith shall be subject to the grievance procedure of this 11 Agreement, unless the grievance in such cases is accompanied by the 12 signed authorization of the employee involved releasing the City and the 13 Union from any liability and authorizing the City to submit any and all 14 information and facts pertaining to the case to whomever they may concern, 15 including the Union President. - 1610.10All applicable rules and regulations, and discipline meted out in connection17therewith, shall be consistently applied and administered for all employees18based on sound discretion and a consideration of all the facts involved in19each individual situation. - 2010.11No rule or regulation shall be established which is in conflict with this21Agreement.

+DESIGNATED LEAVE SYSTEM

+11.1 Regular and probationary full-time employees hired prior to 10/01/00 who are covered by this Agreement and have not elected the Paid Time Off (PTO) option shall accrue vacation (annual leave) based on their leave progression date and shall be limited to the following schedule: